ngcfells/battletech-tools_OLD_FORK_RIP_Jeff/src/data/README.md

 Any user-generated assets created through this tool are intended strictly for personal, non-commercial use in home tabletop games and must not be sold, distributed for profit, or used in any manner that infringes upon the official rights-holders.

-## Code of the App itself falls under the GPL.
+## Code of the App itself falls under the MIT License.

 See the LICENSE file for further information.